snowplow/docker-snowplow/README.md

 - [Stream Enrich readme][se-readme]
 - [Elasticsearch Loader readme][es-readme]
 - [S3 Loader readme][s3-readme]
+- [Iglu Server readme][iglu-server-readme]

-There is also a Docker Compose example in the [example folder][example].
+There is a Docker Compose example in the [example folder][example].
+Iglu Server also has a Docker Compose example in a [separate example folder][iglu-example].

 ## Find out more